JustLeader69420/mmx-marlin-custom/README.md

  - Put the storage into the printer and turn the printer on
  - Wait for the printer to update, you don't have to delete the firmware afterwards, as it gets renamed, but you can still delete the file after the update.
  - Done!
 You can now go check out some ![themes](https://git.jldr.eu/justleader/mmx-marlin-themes) too :)
+   - Consider installing an icon pack (can be the default one) when switching from the vanilla version, as there are unused icons in the vanilla version, that I use, and that don't get uploaded to the machine when updating icons with the vanilla firmware.

 ## Building
  - build the same as a normal Marlin firmware, I use vscode with the PlatformIO extension, from where you can build the project using the "PlatformIO: Build" button in the bottom buttons list